LunaEllis/ng-api-utilities/README.md

     - Only used if cache is set to True.

 - Methods:
+  - base_call
+    - Paramaters: _query_, _json_: True
+    - Method makes the GET request using the passed query, and returns the response (as json, if bool _json_ is set to false
+  - cache_call
+    - Paramaters: _query_, _json_: True
+    - Method passes paramaters to base_call, then writes the response to the cache and returns it
   - test_connection
     - Paramaters: _None_
     - Sends a server stats request to NG.
 If successful, returns a dict of the response.